ihashmi03/cs634/docs/docs/lectures/ml-math/probability.md

  From Ian Goodfellow's book:
 <iframe src="https://www.deeplearningbook.org/contents/prob.html" width="800" height="1200"></iframe>

 We will go through the main points during the lecture and treat also [MacKay's book (Chapter 2)](https://www.inference.org.uk/itprnn/book.pdf) that is also instructive and a much better in introducing probability concepts.
+If you are a visual learner, [the visual information theory](http://colah.github.io/posts/2015-09-Visual-Information/#fn4) blog post is also a good starting point.

 ## Key Concepts to understand